karolNiedziela/Fitweb/README.md

 Be sure that .UseUrls("https://*:80") is uncommented in Backend/src/Backend.Api/Program.cs and change SQLConnection in appsettings.json Backend/src/Backend.Api/ to one with Server=db

 Finally open terminal and run: `docker-compose up --build`

+Open browser and type `http://localhost:8888/` to see the running application.